pyrotek45/avon/tutorial/BUILDING_CONTENTS.md

 # Building Up File Contents

 Avon provides several ways to build up file contents incrementally.
 This guide shows you the different patterns, when to use each, and why.
+Pick the right tool for the job—you wouldn't use a hammer to make coffee.

 ## Quick Decision Guide